christinaxliu/research/README.md

 ### Overview of the Project at WSSEF Science Fair
 I won the **First Place** in the **Physics and Astronomy** category (Grade 9 - 12th) in the 68th [Washington State Science & Engineering Fair](https://wssef.org/) (WSSEF 2025) with my research project - [**An Analysis of Exoplanet Habitability and Most Influential Stellar and Planetary Parameters to Habitability through the Lens of Machine Learning**](https://github.com/christinaxliu/research/blob/main/WSSEF/WSSEF_2025_ResearchPlan.pdf).

+### Overview of the Research Project submitted to Regeneron Science Talent Search
+I submitted my research project - [**Applying Explainable AI to Understand How Stellar and Planetary Parameters Impact Exoplanet Habitability**](https://github.com/christinaxliu/research/blob/main/STS/STSProjectResearchReport.pdf) to [**Regeneron Science Talent Search**](https://www.societyforscience.org/regeneron-sts/) 2026.